jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/Week 7/Scalable Systems Practice - Problem Set 1/Time Series DB.md

 - Only read the data we need
 - Must support sharding
 - Data is stored sorted by appending data
+- the latest data is visible on a user dashboard

 ## Design constraints:

-- Storing 1000 data points per second
+- Storing 100 data points per second synced every 5 minutes
+	- 100 data points * 60 seconds * 5 minutes = 30,000 columns
 - Store two different sensor's data at the same time for future comparison
 - Data will live for 5 years